ChocolateCharlie/sparced-personal-utilities/installation-guide.md

-# The SPARCED (Non Official) Installation Guide on Ubuntu
+# The SPARCED (~~Non~~ Official) Installation Guide on Ubuntu
 ---

+> :warning: This guide became official!
+>
+> Please check the SPARCED repository for updates, as this version wil no longer be maintained.

 Hi! 🌄

 If you are new to SPARCED and wish to get a working environment setup on Ubuntu, then you are at the right place!